How it Works: For New Developers

 Installing the Command-Line Client

 How you install the Exercism CLI depends on what kind of computer you have.
-We've explained all of this in detail on the CLI page, but it's pretty confusing.
+We've explained all of this in detail on the installation page.

 If you end up having to install the CLI manually, make sure to check out the video tutorial for your platform.
 If you're on Linux, it's similar enough to the Mac one that you could watch that.